ADD-ONS / SCALES

 TOAST 2 – Cardioembolic stroke

-• at least one potential and significant cardioembolic source must be identified
+• at least one significant potential cardioembolic source must be identified

 • high-risk sources: